WilliamPerryEvans/3DStreetview/README.md

 ![lawn_aerial_overhead_fall_ss_01](https://user-images.githubusercontent.com/36959983/143770486-180c75f9-da02-4d96-8d15-8b51e5af534f.jpg)

 Here is an aerial image showing the area of interest—note the large building at the far right known as the Rotunda, this is the area we will focus on.
-To capture this, **or any other <u>environment**, follow these steps:
+To capture this, **or any other environment**, follow these steps:

+## Before that...Server Configuration!

+After getting an account, the next thing you want to do is configure your server.
+For now, someone can use ODK Central, or upload the pictures directly.

+We have 2 servers.
+ODK is receieving images from the mobile phone, the other is ODM, where the processing is being done.
+Ok this is not a server, it is a'processing server'.
+Also, the platform can take pictures directly, uploaded manually.

+For 3D meshes, you need two activities.
+The first one is collecting and gathering images, which that can be done in two options.
+The first option is using ODK Central, where it connects to mobile phones.
+The second option, is to upload images from any source (drone, camera, etc.) directly to the platform to ODM (but it is going through

 1. Go to https://3dstreetview.org/dashboard/